prabal5ghosh/Autonomous-Taxi-Agent-game-using-Q-learning-SARSA-and-Deep-Q-learning/README.md

-This Python project implements three different Reinforcement Learning (RL) algorithms—Q-Learning, SARSA, and Deep Q-Networks (DQN)—to solve the **Taxi-v3** environment from OpenAI's Gym library.
+This project implements three different Reinforcement Learning (RL) algorithms—Q-Learning, SARSA, and Deep Q-Networks (DQN)—to solve the **Taxi-v3** environment from OpenAI's Gym library.
 Below, I provide a detailed explanation of the code, the reinforcement learning concepts applied, and how each algorithm operates.

 ---